junghyey/grinnell-elephant/written_reports/sprint2_reports/sprint2_journal.md

 ---

-### Part 6: Continuous Integration Plan
+### Part 6: Test Plan

+#### Test Library
-For this program, we'll be utilizing XCTest.
+For this app, we'll be utilizing XCTest

+#### Justification
 Our program is developed using Swift on XCode thus we would need a compatible test library.
 In our case, XCTest will efficiently complete tests due to its direct integration with XCode.

+#### Continuous Integration (CI) Service
-Our team will utilize GitHub Actions as the CI service that is linked to our project repository.
+Our team will utilize GitHub Actions as the CI service that is linked to our project repository

+#### Justification
 GitHub Actions is a developer-friendly and efficient service that would allow seamless merge of team updates.
 To learn more about the developer's relationship with testing and CI, please navigate to the Developer Guidelines located in README.md.

 ---